Jonathan Edwards College: Sculpture

 Sculptures have adorned the courtyard since its opening.
 In the 1930s, the courtyard featured an early eighteenth-century bronze statue of a young slave holding a sundial, purported to have belonged to Elihu Yale.
 It has since been transferred to the Yale University Art Gallery.
 In 2012, a bronze sundial honoring Master Gary Haller was installed near the site of the original sundial, bearing the crest and badge of the college.

 Since 1998, the Yale University Art Gallery has loaned a twelve-foot bronze sculpture by Dimitri Hadzi, entitled "Floating Helmets", to the Head's Courtyard.

 The JE Press

 JE is one of two residential colleges which maintains active use of its print shop, the JE Press.
-JE owns three manual press, one of which belonged to Frederic Goudy, and an automated Vandercook press.
+JE owns three manual presses, one of which belonged to Frederic Goudy, and an automated Vandercook press.
 The JE Press is overseen by printer Richard Rose, who teaches classes each year in the printing arts.